 8. Deterioration of patients' condition due to glaucoma.

-It is worth mentioning that the listed symptoms may not be present in your case, but it is better to be warned than to face something incomprehensible.
-If you have any side effects from using complex drops, you should stop taking them immediately and contact your doctor.
+It is worth mentioning that the listed symptoms may not be present in your case, but it is better to be warned than to encounter something incomprehensible.
+If you experience side effects from using compound drops, you should immediately stop taking them and contact your doctor.

 Application procedure

-1. Before instilling complex drops, the nose must be cleared of mucus (blow your nose well, rinse with saline).
-A small child can drip drops of Aquamaris or saline, and then suck the mucus with a nasal aspirator.
+1. Before instilling complex drops, the nose must be cleared of mucus (blow your nose well, rinse with saline solution).
+To a small child You can instill Aquamaris drops or saline solution, and then suck out the mucus with a nasal aspirator.

-2. Prescription medicine is instilled 1-2 drops in turn into each nostril.
-If the child resists, you can drip the product onto a cotton swab and insert it for a couple of minutes, first into one nostril, and then into the other.
+2. The prescription medicine is instilled 1-2 drops in each nostril in turn.
+If the child resists, you can drip the product onto a cotton swab and insert it for a couple of minutes, first into one nostril and then into the other.

-3. After putting on the breath, a drop of vegetable oil is dripped into the right and left nasal passages.
+3. After allowing breathing, drop a drop of vegetable oil into the right and left nasal passages.

-If the pharmacy bottle does not have a dropper and you use a dropper, you can store the drops for 12-14 days.
+If the pharmacy bottle does not have a dropper and you use a pipette, the drops can be stored for 12-14 days.

-Complicated drops for the treatment of a lingering rhinitis are an effective, but serious drug that requires attention from the attending physician.
-The patient should carefully observe the dosage and frequency of administration and pay attention to the slightest deterioration in his condition.
-Treatment with complex drops of children does not always justify the possible risk of complications.
+Complex drops for treatment persistent runny nose- an effective, but serious drug that requires attention from the attending physician.
+The patient must carefully observe the dosage and frequency of administration and pay attention to the slightest deterioration in his condition.
+Treatment complex drops does not always justify children possible risk development of complications.